Russian and Ukrainian media take opposing views of standoff

 Most Ukrainian media outlets voice dismay at what they see as their country's powerlessness to control the situation, and speculate what Moscow's next move could be.

-The Russian media are practically unanimous in portraying Kiev as the aggressive party, accusing it of preparing to wage civil war on pro-Russian and pro-federalisation activists in the east.'No chance'
+The Russian media are practically unanimous in portraying Kiev as the aggressive party, accusing it of preparing to wage civil war on pro-Russian and pro-federalisation activists in the east.

 The private Ukrainian TV channel One Plus One says there is "practically no chance" that the pro-Russian gunmen will heed the call from interim Ukrainian president Olexander Turchynov for them to lay down their arms.

 The Kiev-based press is also pessimistic over the likelihood of a satisfactory outcome, with several front-page headlines reflecting the view that the loss of Ukraine's eastern regions to Russia is practically a fait accompli.

 The business weekly Delovaya Stolitsa declares: "We have already lost Donetsk Region.
 What's next?".

 Vecherniye Vesti runs a front-page report headlined "Farewell to Sloviansk" - a reference to the eastern town seized by pro-Russian gunmen two days ago.